How do I sign up to sponsor a child?

 A spotlighted child is a child in the Amazima program whom our sponsorship team in Uganda has chosen to introduce to you.
 These children range in age and have unique stories to share.
 Our hope is that our friends around the world will connect with our Ugandan friends more deeply as you learn about their daily lives.
 Allowing our in-country team to select these spotlighted stories empowers them to be a part of Amazima globally as they share with you the children that have touched their hearts.
 So, not only are you connecting with these spotlighted children but also with the hearts of our sponsorship staff.

-Can I write a letter to my child?
+Can I write a letter to the children in the sponsorship program?

 Can I visit my child?